Updated: May 8, 2025

 Ease of remote working

-One thing Americans and the rest of the world learned in recent years is that work does not mean being chained to a desk.
+One thing Americans and the rest of the world have learned in recent years is that work does not mean being chained to a desk.
 Computer programmers are coding from the Swiss mountains, project managers are increasing productivity while working next to the glistening beaches of Portugal, and English teachers are traveling across Asia while taking along their laptops to get work done along the way.

 The workplace has become more flexible and remote and the best expat countries are the ones that make remote working easy.

-Europe is a continent well known for providing an elevated quality of life.
+So, where are Americans moving to in Europe?
 Before we look at the best countries for expats in the rest of the world, let’s first take a closer look at the best European countries for Americans to move to.

 Portugal